BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

 > **NOTE**: If you receive an error when signing in, still in **Settings**, under **User**, click on **Account** and click **Sign-in**.
 You should then be prompted for Azure credentials and permissions, to which you can then click **Accept**.
 Sometimes it just takes a few moments from the Windows Admin Center to create the Azure AD application and be able to sign in.
 Retry the sign-in until you've successfully signed in.
 >
-> **NOTE**: Sometimes even after the cluster is registered it may show an error with SignIn with the following error, you can ignore that and close the popup: AADSTS700016: Application with identifier '******************' was not found in the directory 'Azure HOL ****'.
+> **NOTE**: Sometimes even after the cluster is registered it may show an error with Sign-in with the following error, you can ignore that and close the popup: AADSTS700016: Application with identifier was not found in the directory 'Azure HOL ****'.
 This can happen if the application has not been installed by the administrator of the tenant or is consented to by any user in the tenant.
 You may have sent your authentication request to the wrong tenant.

 *******************************************************************************************************